 Today, Texas’ wind energy sector continues to grow, spreading from West Texas to the Gulf of Mexico, where some developers are building on-shore wind farms along the coast — such as the Gulf Wind farm in Kenedy County — and contemplating offshore wind farms.
 New wind farms now under construction in the Texas panhandle will have a capacity of at least 2,200 megawatts when they begin scheduled operations by 2017.
 One positive trend that could continue to boost the state’s wind energy production is the first national wave of “repowering,” in which wind energy companies replace older turbines with larger, more efficient turbines that can generate considerably more energy.

 But analysts warn that the Texas wind energy sector could be facing a lull as the last projects are completed under the federal wind tax credit, which expired at the end of 2014.
-Osborne describes the federal tax credit as an equalizer that helped put wind and solar on the same playing field as the oil
+Osborne describes the federal tax credit as an equalizer that helped put wind and solar on the same playing field as the oil and gas industry, which receives generous tax credits.
+“If you put everyone on an unlevel playing field that does kind of tend to make the marbles roll to one side,” says Osborne.

 The Lone Star State’s success has come to the attention of other states and Canadian provinces.